♫ Listening to: Sororicide by Raffaella ♫

 - 2 teaspoons vanilla extract

-- ½ cup vegan sprinkles mixed with 1 tablespoon flour
+- ½ cup vegan sprinkles mixed with ½ teaspoon flour until thoroughly coated

 Vegan Funfetti Cake Directions